SHOW YOUR SUPPORT

 Massive thanks to all business owners, civic organisations and residents that have stepped up to support our event thus far!

 If your business is located in the event footprint, or in close proximity, and as a result benefits from increased sales and exposure on the day, we appeal to you to consider becoming an official Supporter of our event.
-To assist you in understanding the many benefits you stand to enjoy, our team has created a handy Info Pack PDF:

 What does it take to stage the event?